gvwilson/thirdbit/_posts/2013/2013-11-29-wise-bootcamp-at-lbl.md

   in Boston this past June,
   and we hope to once again fill three rooms with over 120 learners.
   If you are interested,
-  please mark the dates in your calendar&mdash;registration will open in January.
+  please mark the dates in your calendar–registration will open in January.
 </p>